KunshSabharwal/Winter-School-on-Python-with-Gen-AI_RAG-Systems-and-AI-Agents-and-Automation/README.md

 - The created app with all details present on Google Drive and Google AI Studio.

 ## Along with building these apps we also learnt a lot of tools that exist and how they can be used.

+## We also tried generating professional-grade images with a specific output using JSON schemas in Google's Gemini Nano Banana Pro.